makendon/kits-dna/README.md

 bundle exec jekyll serve
 ```

-- Open a web browser and go to http://localhost:4000/ you should see your local copy of the site running.
+- Open a web browser and go to http://localhost:4000/ you should see your local copy of the site running

 ### Make Changes